September 18th, 2020 | Come on, Ladies! On Women in Professional Environment.

-I feel that this phenomenon has much to do with the “queen bee effect.“ This effect means that a woman who achieved senior position in an organization, discriminates other, more junior women in order to keep her status as the “queen,” in essence, the only woman in her close environment.
+I feel that this phenomenon has much to do with the “queen bee effect.“ This effect means that a woman who achieved a senior position in an organization discriminates against other, more junior women in order to keep her status as the “queen,” in essence, the only woman in her close environment.
 This effect was reported in corporations but also, unfortunately, in academia.

 Anyways, there comes a question: how do women expect to be treated well in the workplace if they don’t treat each other well in the first place?
 This is just ridiculous.

 And it’s sad to see that it’s so hard to get jobs from female recruiters—especially given that all the female leaders I had to do with so far, were very good.
 I must admit that most of my superiors were men so far, mostly because my research topic was mathematically oriented and this discipline of science is populated by men rather than women.

 However, my Master’s thesis in Mathematics was co-supervised by a woman, Prof. Urszula Foryś, and I had two female superiors at a time I was a member of the OHBM Student and Postdoc Special Interest Group.